polarity-lang/polarity/README.md

 ## Latex Output

-The `xfunc` binary supports the `xfunc texify` subcommand which translates code into typeset latex snippets.
+The `pol` binary supports the `pol texify` subcommand which translates code into typeset latex snippets.
 In order for color highlighting to function correctly, some colors have to be defined in the preamble.
 We suggest the following definition as a starting point.

 ```tex